moody4/blog/markdown/en/posts/finder-overview/index.md

 ## Introduction

-**n8ive.Finder** is a quick-search panel for commands, tools, scripts, and actions in *Adobe Illustrator*.
+**n8ive.Finder** is a quick-search panel for menus, tools, scripts, and actions in *Adobe Illustrator*.
 Essentially, it’s what most other applications call a *command palette*, but with additional features.

 The plugin significantly speeds up workflow by allowing users to navigate hundreds of commands without constantly digging through menus or trying to remember hotkeys.